 After meeting the lodge staff and stowing our gear, we drove to their target range for our guests to shoot their chosen rifles, and me to sling a few test arrows.
 The gun hunters were all excellent shots and the confidence level was sky high after everyone fired a few rounds.
 I saw the guides smile as they knew their job would now be a little easier.
 We retired to the lodge for a welcoming dinner and discussed the plans for the first hunting expedition the following morning.
 Wake up times were established and we were up before daylight for a great made-to-order breakfast and some strong coffee to get us jumpstarted.

 The first day was surprising with the amount of stag that filled our binoculars.
 Stopping to glass valleys and ridges proved to show a healthy number of quality animals.
-Protocol has you returning to the ranch for lunch each day.
-This hunt is somewhat physically demanding and you can be in a heart pounding stalk at any moment of the day.
+The protocol has you returning to the ranch for lunch each day.
+This hunt is somewhat physically demanding and you can be in a heart-pounding stalk at any moment of the day.
 The first stag was taken this morning by Beverly R. and I must say my jaw dropped when I first saw this beauty.
 An incredible trophy of 352 inches SCI was dropped with a well-placed single shot from the 300 Win Mag.
 Her guide, Oscar, moves like a mountain goat and possesses every key element you want to see in a big game guide.
 He breathes, eats, and sleeps stag hunting and he is one of the finest guides I’ve had to pleasure to hunt with.
 Ultimately, Oscar would be personally involved in every successful animal taken on the ranch during our hunt.

 We returned to the lodge for lunch and I had walked several miles that morning with Oswaldo but with no prospect for a shot.
 We had a young stag at about 75 yards, outside of my comfort level with the bow, and I was beginning to wonder if I would get an opportunity as my hunt progressed.
 That thought was just a fleeting moment in hindsight.
 After returning to the ranch and admiring Bob’s stag, Oscar tapped me on the shoulder and said he had spotted a good trophy bedded with some hinds (females) not far from the lodge.
 It was in a good situation for a bow shot so we quickly gathered our gear and were back on the hunt.